lmangani/hyper-lru/readme.md

 Based on [Quick-LRU](https://github.com/sindresorhus/quick-lru) and powered by [HyperSwarm](https://hypercore-protocol.org/)

-Hyper-LRU instances will discover each other using DHT topics and exchange set `set` events with the swarm.
+Hyper-LRU instances will discover each other using DHT topics and exchange cache events with the swarm.

 ## Install